🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How often should I review my prediction market performance?

 A weekly cadence works best for the majority of participants.
-Checking daily tends to trigger excessive trading activity; checking only monthly allows problems to compound before correction.
+Daily assessments tend to encourage excessive trading activity; monthly intervals allow problems to compound before correction.

 What software should I use to track prediction market trades?

 PolyGram's integrated portfolio management system provides a solid foundation.
-For more granular analysis, export your transaction history as CSV and process it through spreadsheet applications or custom scripts.
+For more granular analysis, export your transaction history as CSV and process it through Excel, Google Sheets, or a Python script.

 How many markets should I research before entering each week?